 3. Expand Peripheral Sensing

-Companies typically use the same limited set of data and input signals to sense their market context — whether it’s customer needs, next season’s demand, competitor moves, or supply chain disruptions.
+Companies typically use the same limited set of data and input signals to sense their market context.
+Whether it’s customer needs, next season’s demand, competitor moves, or supply chain disruptions.
 Even with the promise of new technologies such as IoT and AI, we gravitate towards the same repository of inputs such as point-of-sale, social media, or voice of customer.
-More differentiated operational performance will stem from broader and more contextual input data that yields a superior anticipation of future opportunities and issues.
-Sure, top-down surveys can help get a pulse of the employees in a post-merger integration or zero based transformation effort, but anonymous sentiment assessment of enterprise emails or facial cues in town hall videos can paint a more nuanced and accurate picture (see below):
+More differentiated operational performance will stem from broader and more contextual input data.
+Sure, top-down surveys can help get a pulse of the employees in a PMI or a zero based transformation effort, but anonymous sentiment assessment of enterprise emails or facial cues in town hall videos can paint a more nuanced and accurate picture (see below):

 4. Seek Better Ways to Pivot

-The enhanced ability to sense and anticipate events, issues and exceptions needs to be complemented with better and faster decisions that break free of today’s silo-bound decision making mentality, where the highest-paid (versus best-informed) person’s opinion generally prevails.
+The enhanced ability to sense and anticipate events, issues and exceptions needs to be complemented with better and faster decisions.
+We need to break free of today’s silo-bound decision making mentality, where the highest-paid (versus best-informed) person’s opinion generally prevails.
 Companies should consider adopting a simulation-first culture, particularly to stress test significant actions.
 You might ask, for example: “What does the simulation tell us about the cost of holding more inventory in larger warehouses versus the benefits of tripling our assortment?
 If I forgo the assortment expansion and use the investment to improve delivery lead time, what would that look like?”
 Leaders’ intuition still matters, but it must be increasingly fortified by rigorous and objective simulation.
-For example, the use of emerging digital twin simulation tools and approach can be a powerful way to embed better real time decision making.
+For example, the use of digital twin tools can be a powerful way to embed better real time decision making.

-Our time at The MIT Media Lab validated our view that true transformation should not focus merely on technologies, but on possibilities.
-In any company’s transformation of their future supply chain and operations, turning possibilities into realities should be guided by four imperatives: marry digital with physical, focus on the human, expand peripheral sensing, and seek better ways to decide.
+Our time at The MIT Media Lab validated our view that true transformation should focus on possibilities, not technologies.
+As companies seek to design a Sense and Pivot supply chain of the future, turning possibilities into realities should be guided by four imperatives: marry digital with physical, focus on the human, expand peripheral sensing, and seek better ways to decide.